Zimbra/vagrant-provision-zimbra/README.md

 In order to use these, you'll need to have Vagrant [installed](https://www.vagrantup.com/downloads.html) and [get familiar](https://docs.vagrantup.com/v2/) with how to use it.

+To build packages for centos6 we use a docker container, see their website for [installation procedures](https://docs.docker.com/installation/).

 ## What's here...

 * [vsetup.sh](vsetup.sh)

-A vagrant provisioning script for centos7/ubuntu14:
+A vagrant provisioning script for centos{6,7}/ubuntu{12,14}:
 ```
 Usage: vsetup.sh <[-b][-d][-r]>
   environment type (choose all desired zimbra related environments):